“Ours were false relationships from the very beginning in which we were targeted, exploited and betrayed.”

 A lack of support from friends and family makes things much worse.
 Some will blame her for choosing to have a relationship with a “jerk,” because they don’t know or can’t believe he was a predator capable of hiding his true identity.
 Some blame her for staying with him when she knew it was going bad, because they are unaware or unwilling to believe she was controlled like a puppet by his systematic manipulation.
 Others who fell for the psychopath’s charisma and powers of persuasion may blame her for losing a “good catch.”
 Whatever the case, no one realizes how severely traumatized she really is.

-The trauma is severe, and the victim should pursue professional psychological help.
+The trauma is severe, and the victim should pursue professional psychological help from a therapist familiar with abusive relationships and the trauma they cause.

 “Sadly, some victims of psychopaths attempt suicide as a result of hopelessness, helplessness and the belief there is no way out.
 Some have reported to us that psychopaths have actually encouraged them to take their own lives or have indicated that they would put them through so much turmoil that their only recourse would be suicide.” ~ From Aftermath: Surviving Psychopathy, a website founded by professor of psychology and psychopathy researcher, David Kosson, Ph.D., to provide help as well as education to those whose lives have been impacted by psychopathic individuals.